TomerFi/my_home_assistant_configuration/README.md

 - [EMPTY ROOM](frontend_pics/View_EMPTY_ROOM.jpg) nothing special here, just lights.
 - [GUEST ROOM](frontend_pics/View_GUEST_ROOM.jpg) nothing special here, just lights and sensors.
 - [BALCONY](frontend_pics/View_BALCONY.jpg) nothing special here, just lights.
 - [TECH SUPPORT](frontend_pics/View_TECH_SUPPORT_1.jpg) now this is my favourite view, it's actually has to many object to fit in one picture, the bottom part is [here](frontend_pics/View_TECH_SUPPORT_2.jpg).
 It groups all the technical data that I love to observe and my wife doesn't really to need to know about.
-Needles to say I have alot of automations an templating based on the values of the objects in this view.
+Needles to say I have a lot of automations an templating based on the values of the objects in this view.

 ## Network Gear
 - [**TP-Ling C7 AC1750**](https://www.amazon.com/TP-Link-Archer-C7-802-11ac-Wireless/dp/B00BUSDVBQ/ref=sr_1_4?ie=UTF8&qid=1510661698&sr=8-4&keywords=tp-link+ac1750) is my main router, this is my lan, it connects to my modem and to all the endpoint via hubs, access points or direct connections.